-We refer to our named executive officers collectively in this Compensation Discussion and Analysis and the related compensation tables as our "NEOs".
-This Compensation Discussion and Analysis provides an overview of our philosophy and principles that govern our executive compensation program, how we applied those principles in compensating our NEOs for 2021, and how we use our executive compensation program to drive performance.
-In addition, we explain how and why the Compensation Committee of our Board of Directors (the "Compensation Committee") arrived at the specific compensation policies and decisions involving our NEOs during 2021.
+We refer to our named executive officers collectively in this CD&A and the related compensation tables as our "NEOs".
+This CD&A provides an overview of our philosophy and principles that govern our executive compensation program, how we applied those principles in compensating our NEOs for 2023, and how we use our executive compensation program to drive performance.
+In addition, we explain how and why the Compensation Committee of our Board of Directors, referred to as our "Compensation Committee," arrived at the specific compensation policies and decisions involving our NEOs during 2023.